- Three shallow water Board-posted parcels in water depths between 50 – 450 metres in the Carboniferous Sydney Basin.

 At the close of the Call for Bids, if no bids are received on a particular parcel or parcels, those lands remain as Crown Reserve Lands.

 The CNSOPB has conducted a geological and geophysical assessment of the Parcels using all available data.
-To access this information, follow this link: NS16-1 Parcels.
+To access this information, follow this link: NS17-1 Parcels.

 Seismic and well data for the parcels is available, free of charge, in digital format from the CNSOPB's Data Management Centre.

-The CNSOPB is providing an opportunity for public input, specific to the areas included in Call for Bids NS16-1, through the submission of written comments.
+The CNSOPB has provided an opportunity for public input, specific to the areas included in Call for Bids NS17-1, through the submission of written comments.
 Comments are due 4:00 p.m.
-Atlantic Time, July 4, 2016.
+Atlantic Time, September 25, 2017.
 Please refer to the written comments section here.

 Please refer to the Links page for a list of government links, including the Nova Scotia Department of Energy's Oil and Gas Exploration Economic Model (Scoping Tool).